Israel–United Arab Emirates relations: 2020 Abraham Accord

 On 13 August 2020, Israel and the UAE signed an agreement mediated by U.S. President Donald Trump.
 Under the deal, Israel and the UAE will establish full diplomatic relations, with the UAE becoming the third Arab state, besides Egypt and Jordan, to fully recognize Israel.
 As part of the deal, Israel agreed to suspend plans for the annexation of the Jordan Valley.
 Director of the Mossad, Yossi Cohen, secretly visited UAE several times for over a year to broker the Abraham Accord.

 The agreement was made official with a signing ceremony on 15 September 2020 at the White House in Washington, D.C.
 The UAE's ambassador to the US and close adviser to Mohammed bin Zayed, Yousef Al Otaiba, was one of the main negotiators of the peace deal.
 Al Otaiba was one of the well-connected and powerful advocates in the US who was in contact with Jared Kushner, who was leading the peace deal negotiations.
-In August 2020, Al Otaiba released a statement praising the Abraham Accord as "a win for diplomacy and for the region" and stated that it "lowers tensions and creates new energy for positive change.”
+In August 2020, Al Otaiba released a statement praising the Abraham Accord as "a win for diplomacy and for the region" and stated that it "lowers tensions and creates new energy for positive change."

-The Abraham Accords revealed the rifts in the relationship between Palestine and Gulf monarchies, specially the United Arab Emirates and Bahrain.
+The Abraham Accords revealed the rifts in the relationship between Palestine and the United Arab Emirates and Bahrain.
 Under a 2002 Arab Peace Initiative, Arab nations declared that Israel would only receive "normal" ties in return for a statehood deal with the Palestinians and an end to the occupation.
 However, the Palestinian ambassador to the UK, Husam Zomlot warned that the longstanding policy had been undermined.
 A senior Palestinian politician, Saeb Erekat condemned the deals as a "tremendous encouragement for the Israeli government to continue their occupation".
 However, under the deal, Israel agreed to "suspend" annexation, but critics stated that the clause was only added as lip service to the Palestinian issue, while Israeli politicians argued that the annexation plan is still a priority.

-The peace deal between the UAE and Israel was being asserted to cause damage to the United Nations Relief and Works Agency for Palestine Refugees in the Middle East (UNRWA), as the Emirates was considering to gradually eliminate aid to the agency.
-It was cited as a part of the normalization deal.
-In 2019, Abu Dhabi granted $51 million to the UN agency responsible for Palestinian refugees.
-The next year only $1 million were sent by the UAE.